lnaegele/PSwag/README.md

 # PSwag - easily enhance your PHP code with Swagger

-Easily create a REST API for your PHP functions - like you might know from .NET application service classes - without Request and Response juggling anymore.
-All you need to do is providing types for method parameters and return types.
+Easily create a REST API for your PHP functions - same way as you might know from ABP framework's application services - without the need to juggle with Requests and Responses anymore.
+All you need to do is providing proper type definitions for method parameters and return types of your endpoint functions.

 ## PSwag is an extension (wrapper) to Slim
 - It automatically maps your custom method signatures to REST API endpoints